-This is the translation of the third part of my new German post series on Lilly’s horary examples.
+This is the third part of my new post series on Lilly’s horary examples.
 In the other two examples I analyzed the first two questions (out of 6) of Lilly’s first example chart on p.
-135, all related to the first house.
-(You can find the posts in German here and here).
+135, which are all related to the first house.
+(You can find the first question here and the second here).

 Lilly treats all of the questions together, but in this series I will look into each case separately in order to gain a broader understanding in what Lilly exactly did.
 I will also add more infos where necessary.